WNIC: Fresh 100.3, return to WNIC

 On December 27, 2010, following its annual Christmas music programming and running a two-hour "music test" from 2:00 p.m. to 4:10 p.m. (running short snippets of songs from a variety of genres and advising listeners to poll them through the station's website; the last song before the "test" was "If It's Love" by Train), WNIC dropped its long-time mainstream AC format and shifted to Hot Adult Contemporary as Fresh 100.3; the first song as "Fresh" was "Raise Your Glass" by P!nk (by coincidence, one of the final songs polled in the "test").
 Clear Channel's Detroit operations manager Todd Thomas stated that the new format was "the music that radio listeners in Detroit told us they wanted to hear", and "a unique sound on 100.3 for 2011 and beyond."
-The new format was competed primarily with WDVD.
+The new format competed primarily with WDVD.

 In December 2011, WNIC began to backtrack on its format changes, reflected by the amended slogan "Variety From Today & Back In The Day".
 The station also adjusted its on-air lineup adding Billy The Kidd for nights.

-On November 7, 2013 at Noon, after playing "Don't You (Forget About Me)" by Simple Minds, and coinciding with the start of the station's annual shift to all Christmas music, WNIC dropped the "Fresh" branding and reverted to 100.3 WNIC as its on-air brand.
-While the station continued with its more upbeat format, WNIC has added an increased amount of 1980s and 1990s music and occasionally a 1970s song.
+On November 7, 2013, at noon, after playing "Don't You (Forget About Me)" by Simple Minds, and coinciding with the start of the station's annual shift to all Christmas music, WNIC dropped the "Fresh" branding and reverted to 100.3 WNIC as its on-air brand.
+While the station continued with its more upbeat format, WNIC has added an increased amount of 1980s and 1990s music, as well as an occasional 1970s song.

 WNIC, WOMC, and WDVD gained new competition from November 2018 to November 2020 with the flip of WDZH to Soft AC.
-Three Detroit radio stations now compete for the 25-54 female audience.
+Three Detroit radio stations competed for the 25-54 year-old female audience before WDZH flipped to alternative rock on November 19, 2020.

+Christmas Music

+Each year, usually on the first Friday of November, WNIC switches its format to an all-Christmas music.
+On October 28, 2025, for the first time, it was announced that the flip to all Christmas music would happen on Thursday, November 6th, at 7am (and not be a surprise flip) but rather with a live remote and listeners were invited to participate in the flip to Christmas music.